https://indianmasterminds.com

 Reimagining Justice in the Age of AI: A Journey Together

-A roadmap for transforming law in the AI era—reimagining institutions, redesigning human–AI roles, and recreating justice systems where technology improves access, but human wisdom remains central.
+This article by ex-IAS Anurag Goel and Prof. Indrajit Dube focuses on a roadmap for transforming law in the AI era—reimagining institutions, redesigning human–AI roles, and recreating justice systems where technology enhances access while human wisdom remains central.

 Indian Masterminds Stories